andreamussap/everypillreminder/docs/medicines.md

 - The medicine is added to the **Calendar** list.

 > All medicines with the alarm set will be listed on the Calendar tab.
-If the ++initial date++ is different from the current day, you must scroll down the list until the ++initial date++ to be able to see the med on the list.
+If the *initial date* is different from the current day, you must scroll down the list until the *initial date* to be able to see the med on the list.

 If you don't fill in all the required fields, and tap **Save**, the missing fields are surrounded by a red square.